3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 iii.
 The Company has not granted any Loans or Advances in the nature of loans to Promoters, Directors, KMPs and Related Parties either severally or jointly with other persons that are repayable on demand or without specifying any terms or period of repayment.

 vi.
-The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.
+The Company does not have any Benami property and no proceeding has been initiated or pending against the Company for holding any Benami property.

 vii.
 The Company is not declared as wilful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India.